-+ Visit your medical practitioner.
-If you have particular concerns about your thyroid and heart health you should visit your medical practitioner to discuss these concerns.
-A medical practitioner can check your blood pressure, pulse rate, and listen to your heart using a stethoscope.
-They may also discuss further investigations into the state of your heart health.
+- Visit your medical practitioner.
+Talk to your health professional about your concerns.
+They can check your blood pressure, pulse rate, and listen to your heart using a stethoscope.
+They may also discuss further steps to fully investigate your heart health.

 Recommended Blood Tests To Investigate Your Thyroid And Heart Function